 When I stumbled across the Mushrooms Canada contest on The Food Bloggers of Canada website, I knew I needed to create something delicious and easy!
-People always want easy recipes with bold flavours, and I think I did it.
-These mushroom and spinach puffs are the perfect little appetizer and hors d’oeuvre for your get together and are really quick even with a homemade “dough.”
-There was so much inspiration behind this recipe, I don’t know where to begin!
+People always want easy recipes with bold flavors, and I think I did it.
+These mushroom and spinach puffs are the perfect little appetizer and hors d'oeuvre for your get together and are really quick even with a homemade "dough."
+There was so much inspiration behind this recipe, I don't know where to begin!

-I have worked with a very similar “dough” when making cream puffs in the past.
+I have worked with a very similar "dough" when making cream puffs in the past.
 Dough is probably the correct term but whenever I think of puffs, I think something more elegant like pastries.
 In my research I have discovered that the dough is referred to as pâte à choux.
-Since I did change up some things compared to a traditional pastry dough, I don’t really want to name or identify it with a specific technique, but just be aware that this recipe, as scary as it sounds, is really simple and you can change it up however you see fit (I went from the traditional sweet recipe to a more savoury approach.)
+Since I did change up some things compared to a traditional pastry dough, I don't really want to name or identify it with a specific technique, but just be aware that this recipe, as scary as it sounds, is really simple and you can change it up however you see fit (I went from the traditional sweet recipe to a more savory approach.)

 Another inspiration behind these mushroom and spinach puffs was the mushrooms themselves.
 I LOVE portobello mushrooms.
 Heck, I love all mushrooms, but when you want to go gourmet on a budget, portobellos are the best choice.
 I would have loved to use shiitake or chanterelle mushrooms here, but let's be honest, you are going to be forking over a pretty dime for those bad-boys (not that there is anything wrong with that.)
 When I make these again (and there will be an again) I am definitely adding shiitakes to the mix!